 Oeno's Sculpture Garden at Huff Estates Winery opened on June 25, 2011.
 Designed as a place of discovery and contemplation, the Sculpture Garden at Oeno Gallery is a celebration of the interplay of dynamic art and the perennials that surround them.
 Work is installed in May, and we have a Garden Party to celebrate the artists in July.
-This year, the celebration is on July 8.
-David Mott, one of the finest jazz baritone saxophonists in the world, will be playing this year, accompanied by the extraordinary percussionist Jesse Stewart and Justin Gray playing the Bass Veena.

 The Sculpture Garden is home to thousands of perennials.
 Designed by the late Drew MacCandlish, it embraces and celebrates dynamic works of art.
 The limestone, sand dune and grass paths lead over 4 acres to many points of discovery – groves of maples and poplars, a grapevine arbour, a herb garden, a spring-fed quarry, and Catharine’s Rose Garden.